TheAlgorithms/Algorithms-Explanation/en/Basic Math/Find Max.md

 ### Step 1

-Provide `[6, 4, 50, 8, 70, 2, 20]` as input for a method/ function.
+Provide `[6, 4, 50, 8, 70, 2, 20]` as input for a method or function.

 ### Step 2

 By using the comparsion process, we are going to find the largest number.
-Set the the index element of an array as maximum numbe. max = array[0]
+Set the the index element of an array as maximum number. max = array[0]
 `max = 6`